dzackgarza/Notes/Topology/Spectral Sequence Review.md

 # Spectral Sequence Review

+Roughly speaking, a spectral sequence is a system for keeping tracking of collections of exact sequences with maps between them.

 Recall the Snake Lemma: given $A,B,C$ chain complexes fitting into a short exact sequence
 $$ 0 \mapsvia{} A \mapsvia{i} B \mapsvia{p} C \mapsvia{} 0$$